chizzydavid/udacity_cicd_project3/README.md

       - SUB: This is a lower-level state that indicates more detailed information about the unit.
 This often varies by unit type, state, and the actual method in which the unit runs.
       - DESCRIPTION: A short textual description of what the unit is/does.

+### Things to protect (SECURITY)

+-**Webhooks** are secrets you are need to protect.
+Same as **IP addresses** to your instances.
+That is why, in this project we are using environment variables and memstash (or another feature store application) to store items that could be exploited.

 ---

 ## Instructions